Results

 LIGO, Virgo and KAGRA observed 'second generation' black holes for the first time

-If confirmed, these findings would represent the first direct observation of hierarchical black-hole mergers.
-The detections provide new insights into the formation and evolution of black holes in dense astrophysical environments and open a new window for testing gravitational physics.
+If confirmed, these observations would constitute the first direct detection of hierarchical black-hole mergers through gravitational waves.
+The result provides new insights into the formation and evolution of black holes in dense astrophysical environments, such as stellar clusters, and offers a new testing ground for gravitational physics in extreme regimes.

-“GW241011 and GW241110: Exploring Binary Formation and Fundamental Physics with Asymmetric, High-Spin Black Hole Coalescences” was published Oct.
-28th in The Astrophysical Journal Letters
+“GW241011 and GW241110: Exploring Binary Formation and Fundamental Physics with Asymmetric, High-Spin Black Hole Coalescences”, published on October 28 in The Astrophysical Journal Letters

 Latest Group News